pangenome/odgi/docs/rst/commands/odgi_flatten.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| File containing the succinct variation graph to flatten.
-The file name
-  usually ends with *.og*.
+| Load the succinct variation graph in ODGI format from this *FILE*.
+The file name usually ends with *.og*.

 Output Options
 --------------